sarahpenfield/EmergencyVehicleDataAcquisition/README.md

 In our next meeting we plan to edit and voiceover the videos from the meeting today and incorporate additional video / instructional and presentation information.

+Octboer 12, 2021

+This was our final meeting and all other small details for the class will be communicated over our Whatsapp group chat!

 ## Methodology

 ### Phenomena of Interest